-The dtSearch Engine has a new .NET Standard API similar to the current .NET API in dtSearchNetApi4.dll, but compatible with .NET Standard 2.0, .NET Core, and Xamarin.
+The dtSearch Engine has a new .NET Standard API similar to the current .NET API in dtSearchNetApi4.dll, but compatible with .NET Standard (2.0 and later) and .NET Core.

 As with the current .NET API, the .NET Standard API relies on the dtSearch Engine native library (dtSearchEngine.dll under Windows, libdtSearchEngine.so under Linux, etc.).
 Therefore, applications will need both the .NET Standard API wrapper, dtSearchNetStdApi.dll, and the native library for each platform.

 The dtSearch Engine for Windows SDK includes the Windows and UWP versions of the .NET Standard API.
 The dtSearch Engine for Linux SDK includes the Linux version of the NET Standard API.
 For other platforms, please contact dtSearch.

 .NET Standard is a common set of .NET APIs across all .NET platforms, including .NET Core, Xamarin, Mono, the .NET Framework for Windows, and UWP.
 For more information about .NET Standard, please see: